Loonz806/setup-example/README.md

 `npm run test`

-or automatically if a husky git hook is enabled via `.huskyrc` file, if linting is bypassed with `--no-verify` it is caught with
+or automatically if a husky git hook is enabled via `.huskyrc` file, if testing is bypassed with `--no-verify` it is caught in the CI/CD checks in Github Actions upstream
-`.lintstagedrc` this also is helpful with folks who don't use IDE's and perhaps use text-editors or other tooling.
-It is also in the CI/CD checks in Github Actions upstream

 #### [Commitlint](https://commitlint.js.org/#/) ( Commit messages that connect to JIRA tickets )

 _addresses meaningless commit history that often doesn't speak to what ticket, concept or idea nor attached to JIRA automatically on code changes_

 Runs automatically on commit-msg hook, strongly opinionated but not enforced.
+Configuration file is `commitlint.config.js` and is envoked via the `.huskyrc` file

 #### [CodeCov](https://about.codecov.io/) ( Line coverage of unit tests and files )